 Albuquerque, NM 87117

-Selectees will be notified via the DOE point of contact once selections are confirmed in June so that they can begin the enrollment process at the iCollege.
+Selected candidates will be notified once selections are confirmed so that they can begin the process of arranging travel if outside of the D.C. region.
 Late or incomplete applications will not be accepted.
 The fall session is from September 8, 2014 thru December 11, 2014.